pypa/packaging.python.org/source/discussions/install-requires-vs-requirements.rst

 extras are ultimately written by the build backend to the package's distribution metadata.
 On this page, we'll refer to these as "metadata dependencies".

-When installing a package, installers like :ref:`pip` will automatically install the metadata dependencies.
+When installing a package, installers like :ref:`pip` will automatically resolve the metadata dependencies and install them.
 They should be used for packages that the project **minimally** needs to run correctly.

 For example, suppose the project requires A and B. When using the ``[project]``